Set Up the Uyuni for Retail Environment

 To set up the Uyuni for Retail environment, you will need to have already installed and configured:

-• one or more Uyuni for Retail branch server proxies, or containerized proxy
+• one or more Uyuni for Retail branch server containerized proxy

 • one or more Uyuni build hosts